✡ "Pray for the peace of Jerusalem" — Psalm 122:6

 The Jewish people would come to know bondage and death — from Babylon to Birkenau — on a level unseen by any other group of people, and they would experience much suffering.
 However, as is the nature of a God who never parts from His promises, they would be restored to and flourish in their land each time.
 This was a truth foretold.
 Unlike the "Palestinian" myth that has been repeatedly and caustically advanced into the global marketplace of ideas, it need not be said a thousand times to become defined as truth.

 The historical record does not support the Palestinian narrative.
 The archaeological record does not support it.
 The linguistic record does not support it.
 The genetic record does not support it.
 The ancient documents of every civilization that touched this land do not support it.
 What the record does support — overwhelmingly, consistently, and across every discipline of historical inquiry — is the deep, ancient, and unbroken connection of the Jewish people to the land of Israel.
+The manufactured outrage that shields this myth from scrutiny cannot change what the stones, the scrolls, and the chronicles record.

 In fact, it needn't be said at all.